videosdk-live/videosdk-docs/blog/2023-12-06-migration-guide-from-twilio-to-videosdk-android-sdk.md

 ## Overview

-This migration guide provides a seamless transition from Twilio to VideoSDK, offering a simplified and intuitive comparison of key elements.
-Whether you're already familiar with Twilio or new to both platforms, this guide ensures a smooth migration process.
+**Welcome to the Twilio-to-VideoSDK Migration Guide for Android!**

+As you navigate the transition from Twilio to VideoSDK, this guide serves as a roadmap for your smooth and efficient migration.
+We understand that transitioning to a new platform can be difficult, but fear not!
+This guide is designed to provide a simple and insightful comparison of key components, making the process clear and accessible even if you're new to both platforms.

-We're here to help you switch from Twilio to VideoSDK.
-We'll use the Twilio Quickstart sample app as a starting point.
-You can find the code for the sample app here: [https://github.com/twilio/video-quickstart-android/tree/master/quickstartKotlin](https://github.com/twilio/video-quickstart-android/tree/master/quickstartKotlin)
+We have created a guide to ensure a seamless migration experience.
+We'll use the well-known Twilio Quickstart sample application as a starting point, providing you with familiar basics and a solid context.
+You can easily access the code of the sample application here: [https://github.com/twilio/video-quickstart-android/tree/master/quickstartKotlin](https://github.com/twilio/video-quickstart-android/tree/master/quickstartKotlin)

+Throughout this guide, we'll provide you with the knowledge and resources you need to successfully migrate your Android app to VideoSDK.
+Let's begin your journey to a richer and more engaging communication experience!

 ## Concept